koriol/koriol.github.io/soar.md

 Context is King: A blocked IP is good, but knowing why it was blocked (e.g., it's a known Russian botnet vs. a misconfigured internal server) is the difference between reactive and proactive security.

+The Issue: Attempting to install Python libraries system-wide resulted in a PEP 668 "Externally Managed Environment" error.
+Additionally, shell differences led to a source: not found error during environment activation.

+The Solution: I pivoted to using a Python Virtual Environment (venv) to isolate dependencies and utilized the POSIX-compliant dot operator (.) for activation.
+This ensured the stability of the host OS while providing a flexible workspace for the SOAR tool.